 By default, Intel SDE issues the above error message and terminates when it encounters an unwanted instruction.
-Sometimes there are more than one unwanted instruction in large program.
+Sometimes there is more than one unwanted instruction in a large program.
 By using the "-chip-check-die 0" option, Intel SDE will continue to execute after reporting the error.

 If an unwanted instruction is not executed, it will not be flagged by Intel SDE.
 Intel SDE is built upon the Pin dynamic binary instrumentation system.
 Pin is a JIT for the application being run.
 As with all path-based checking mechanisms, you must exercise any code paths if you want them to be checked.

 Performance varies by use, configuration and other factors.
 Learn more at www.Intel.com/PerformanceIndex.